mgrand/smileyVars/README.md

 The `SmileyVarsJdbcTemplate` class is a subclass of `JdbcTemplate`, so it has all of the same methods.
 It also has similar methods with names suffixed with `SmileyVars`.
+These "smileyVars" versions of the methods work with a `SmileyVarsPreparedStatement` instead of a `PreparedStatement`.

 Here is an example that uses the SmileyVars version of `query`:
 ```
 DataSource ds = ...;